pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 + The `convention server` fails to start due to `server gave HTTP response to HTTPS client`:

-  + When checking the `convention server` events by running the following command:
+  + When checking the `convention server` events by running:

     ```console
     kubectl -n convention-template describe pod webhook-594d75d69b-4w4s8